Durham Access to Social Housing (DASH)

 Overhoused RGI tenants

 RGI households that are living in a larger unit than the occupancy standards allow are called “overhoused”.
-They are required to transfer to a smaller unit, and will be offered a transfer before other applicants on the waiting list.
+They are required to transfer to a smaller unit, and will be offered a transfer before other applicants on the wait list.

 Transferring to another social housing provider